Vietnam.vn - Nền tảng quảng bá Việt Nam

 This pace is slightly weaker than the 3% rate in the second quarter of 2024 but higher than the 2.6% rate predicted by economists in a poll by FactSet - a US financial data and software company based in Norwalk, Connecticut (USA).

-Previously, the non-profit organization The Conference Board said that in September 2024, the world's largest economy added 254,000 jobs, inflation was just a little bit away from the US Federal Reserve's 2% target, and consumer confidence soared, at the fastest pace since March 2021.
+Previously, the non-profit organization The Conference Board reported that in September 2024, the world's largest economy had added 254,000 jobs, inflation was just above the Federal Reserve's 2% target, and consumer confidence had surged at its fastest pace since March 2021.
 All of these are signs of a strong economy.

-“I think we should have called for a soft landing right now,” said James Bullard, former president of the St. Louis Fed.
-“The economy has finally achieved that scenario.
-Inflation has been controlled without a recession — an extremely rare achievement.”
+James Bullard, former President of the St. Louis Fed, emphasized: “I think we should declare a soft landing right now.
+Ultimately, the economy has achieved that scenario.
+Inflation is under control without a recession – an extremely rare achievement.”

 Consumer sentiment remains gloomy